apache/spark/docs/index.md

 title: Spark Overview
 ---

+{% comment %}
+TODO(andyk): Rewrite to make the Java API a first class part of the story.
+{% endcomment %}

 Spark is a MapReduce-like cluster computing framework designed to support low-latency iterative jobs and interactive use from an interpreter.
 It is written in [Scala](http://www.scala-lang.org), a high-level language for the JVM, and exposes a clean language-integrated syntax that makes it easy to write parallel jobs.
-Spark runs on top of the [Apache Mesos](http://incubator.apache.org/mesos/) cluster manager.
+Spark runs on top of the [Apache Mesos](http://incubator.apache.org/mesos/) cluster manager, Hadoop YARN, or without an independent resource manager (i.e., in "standalone mode").

 # Downloading